nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Locating a patient by name : `find`

-Finds patients in the displayed patient list whose names contain any of the given keywords, and displays an overview of information of the first patient found.
+Finds patients in the displayed patient list whose names contain any of the given keywords, and displays an overview of the information belonging to the first patient found.

 Format: `find KEYWORD [MORE_KEYWORDS]`